I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_renderflags.md

 ## Members

+`ResizeCommandBuffer`

+A UINT value that specifies whether to resize the command buffer.
+The driver puts the requested size in the <b>NewCommandBufferSize</b> member of the <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_render.md">D3DKMT_RENDER</a> structure.
+Because a resize request by the driver might not be possible, the driver must always verify the size value that is returned.

+Setting this member is equivalent to setting the first bit of a 32-bit value (0x00000001).

+`ResizeAllocationList`

+A UINT value that specifies whether to resize the allocation list.
+The driver puts the requested number of elements in the <b>NewAllocationListSize</b> member of the <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_render.md">D3DKMT_RENDER</a> structure.
+Because a resize request by the driver might not be possible, the driver must always verify the size value that is returned.

+Setting this member is equivalent to setting the second bit of a 32-bit value (0x00000002).

+`ResizePatchLocationList`

+A UINT value that specifies whether to resize the patch-location list.
+The driver puts the requested number of elements in the <b>NewPatchLocationListSize</b> member of the <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_render.md">D3DKMT_RENDER</a> structure.
+Because a resize request by the driver might not be possible, the driver must always verify the size value that is returned.

+Setting this member is equivalent to setting the third bit of a 32-bit value (0x00000004).

 `NullRendering`

 A UINT value that specifies whether the graphics processing unit (GPU) should process any commands for the rendering context.
 The <b>NullRendering</b> bit-field flag is set to inform the GPU not to process any commands for the rendering context.
 The <b>NullRendering</b> bit-field flag is set only during performance investigating and debugging to simulate an infinitely fast rendering engine that still must perform the overhead of DMA buffer submission and signaling. <b>NullRendering</b> is never set during typical operations.